Deepannagaraj/spark-streaming-kafka/README.md

-# spark-streaming-kafka
+# Scripts and code files to run Spark Kafka jobs on HDP.

-Scripts to run sample Spark Streaming job on HDP.
+WIP....